breadnone/STween/README.md

 - audioFadeGlobalIn : Fades in effect for the static singleton AudioListener.
 - audioFadeGlobalOut : Fades out effect for the static AudioListener.
 - sliderUI : Interpolates the slider value.
+- lerpEuler : Euler angle based rotation in worldSpace.
-- eulerThis : Euler angle based rotation
+- lerpEulerLocal : Euler angle based rotation in localSpace.
-- angleAxisThis : Quaternion AngleAxis based rotation
+- lerpAngleAxis : Quaternion AngleAxis based rotation.
-- fromToRotationThis : Creates a rotation which rotates from fromDirection to toDirection.
+- lerpFromToRotation : Creates a rotation which rotates from fromDirection to toDirection.
-- eulerAnglesThis : Quaternion euler based rotation
+- lerpEulerAngles : Quaternion euler based rotation.
-- rotateTowardsThis : Rotates a rotation from towards to
+- lerpRotateTowards : Rotates a rotation from towards to.

 There are lots more APIs that aren't too common internally but they're exposed and ready to use so you can just take a peek at the written code documentations/summaries in the scripts.